swiss-ai/reasoning_getting-started/README.md

     Beyond installing packages, a Dockerfile can also define environment variables, set up default commands, configure network settings, expose ports, and optimize the container size using multi-stage builds.
 [Docker's official documentation](https://docs.docker.com/reference/dockerfile)

-3. We will now build the container. **DO NOT BUILD ON THE LOGIN NODE**.
-You may hit space or memory limits and it will make the login node less responsive for all other users.
+4. We will now build the container. **DO NOT BUILD ON THE LOGIN NODE**.
+You may hit space or memory limits and it will make the login node less responsive for all other users

     Initialize a container without an env `sdebug bash`

-4. Once you are on the compute node, navigate to the folder with your Dockerfile and use `podman` to create an image named `my_pytorch:25.01-py3` (be patient)
+    Once you are on the compute node, navigate to the folder with your Dockerfile and use `podman` to create an image named `my_pytorch:25.01-py3` (be patient)
     ```bash
     podman build -t my_pytorch:25.01-py3 .
     ```